rug-cit-hpc/league-of-robots/roles/logs_server/README.md

 ## VI.
 Client connections to the logs server

 Log servers have by default opened only ssh (22) and rsyslog (41514) ports.
-The ssh is limited (with the security groups, as well as with iptables) to various stacks for jumphosts public IPs, with variable `external_jumphosts` in the `group_vars/logs_library/vars.yml`, and with variable `iptables_allow_ssh_inbound` in the `group_vars/logs.yml`.
+Security group and iptables limit `ssh` connections to jumphosts machines only.
+This is defined with the variable `external_jumphosts` in the `group_vars/logs_library/vars.yml` and `iptables_allow_ssh_inbound` in the `group_vars/logs.yml`.

-The rsyslog port is limited with `iptables` to clients public IP
+The rsyslog port is limited with `iptables` to public IP of individual client.
+Those port and IPs are stored on the server in the files `/etc/iptables_extras.d/[stack].allow`.

-Additionally the rsyslog accepts only the communication from the clients that use certificate that were singed by apropriate certificate authority (each type of logs server has different CA).
+Additionally, the rsyslog accepts only the communication from the clients with certificate singed by apropriate certificate authority (each type of logs server has different CA).